-- 1. Characterize the state of automation in the floriculture sector - 2.
-Determine the opportunity to offset the risk of COVID-19 using automation - 3.
-Characterize the opportunity to increase productivity using automation - 4.
-Explore strategies to encourage automation uptake in the sector
+- Characterize the state of automation in the floriculture sector - Determine the opportunity to offset the risk of COVID-19 using automation - Characterize the opportunity to increase productivity using automation - Explore strategies to encourage automation uptake in the sector

 This document represents a review of the results from FCO's technology study regarding automation in the floriculture sector.
 Great detail is presented within each of the above broad objectives.
 The study also contains FCO's analysis of these results and their significance to the industry today and the future.
-Please treat this document as confidential and not for distribution.